-An arm lift is a surgical procedure that can correct excess arm tissue, creating slimmer and more toned upper arms.
+An arm lift in Boston is a surgical procedure that can correct excess arm tissue, creating slimmer and more toned upper arms.
 Also known as brachioplasty, this surgery is common after a person achieves a significant weight reduction.

 A good candidate is a healthy non-smoker who has reached a stable body weight.
 Patients should also be prepared for the scars that result from arm lift surgery.
 Although the shape of the arms may be dramatically improved, scars will be visible after surgery.
 While they will fade and flatten out over time, they are permanent.

-An arm lift will require approximately 1-2 hours in surgery.
+An arm lift surgery will require approximately 1-2 hours in surgery.
 It’s an outpatient procedure, which may be performed under local or general anesthesia.
 In some cases, Dr. Howrigan will recommend liposuction alone to improve the arm contours.
 For most patients, the method will combine liposuction and surgical excision.